yoyongxuan/tp/docs/UserGuide.md

   e.g. a0000000B
 * The score refers to the score attained by the specified person for the specified exam.
 * The score **must be a non-negative integer**,  and **not more than the max score** of the specified exam.
-* The exam refers to the exam name, and it **must match the exams recorded in the address book exactly**. e.g. If the exam name in the address book is "midterm", the specified exam name must be "midterm" and not "MIDTERM" or "mid term".
+* The exam refers to the exam name, and it **must match the exams recorded in the Address Book exactly**. e.g. If the exam name in the Address Book is "midterm", the specified exam name must be "midterm" and not "MIDTERM" or "mid term".

 Examples:
-* `score 1 ex/final s/80` sets the score of the 1st person in the address book to `80`, for the exam `final`.
+* `score 1 ex/final s/80` sets the score of the 1st person in the Address Book to `80`, for the exam `final`.
   ![result for 'score 1 ex/final s/80'](images/scoreIndex.png)
-* `score A0000001A ex/midterm s/70` sets the score of the person with SID `A0000001A` in the address book to `70`, for the exam `midterm`.
+* `score A0000001A ex/midterm s/70` sets the score of the person with SID `A0000001A` in the Address Book to `70`, for the exam `midterm`.
   ![result for 'score A0000001A ex/midterm s/70'](images/scoreSID.png)

 ### Editing the max score of an exam: `maxscore`